California State University, East Bay: Greek letter organizations

+There are several fraternities and sororities on campus.

 Athletics

 The Cal State–East Bay (CSUEB) athletic teams are called the Pioneers.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the California Collegiate Athletic Association (CCAA) for most of their sports since the 2009–10 academic year; while its women's water polo teams compete in the Western Water Polo Association (WWPA).
 The Pioneers previously competed in the California Pacific Conference (Cal Pac) of the National Association of Intercollegiate Athletics (NAIA) from 1998–99 to 2008–09.

 CSUEB competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, swimming, track & field (indoor and outdoor), volleyball and water polo.

 Mascot

 The mascot of the university is the Pioneer.
 At the inception of the athletic program in 1961 the student body chose an astronaut as the mascot.
-In the years since, the mascot took a more terrestrial image; first as a frontiersman with a coonskin cap and then as a cowboy named Pioneer Pete.
-In October 2018, the Pioneer Pete image was retired, although the university retains the concept of students being "Pioneers".